Have you found yourself craving more salt than normal?

 A few years ago, coconut water entered the spotlight as the newest health drink with claims ranging from a health tonic to simply “nature’s Gatorade”.

-Coconut water, not to be confused with coconut milk, is water harvested from young, green coconuts and then pasteurized for packaging and distribution.
 In most cases, it does not contain any added sugars or artificial ingredients unlike many sports drinks, making it a great alternative for replenishing potassium and electrolytes lost during activity.

 The benefits are real for anyone who needs to re-hydrate, just be aware that it’s not a 0 calorie or sugar free drink to use all day everyday.

-Option 3: Whole Food Electrolytes
+Option 4: Whole Food Electrolytes for Runners

-That’s right you can also get electrolytes from whole foods…ok you might have guessed some of that from the drink ideas listed above.
 While I usually try to make food my first option, during the summer months when you are sweating a lot and putting in a lot of miles these may not be enough.
 Your main food sources for electrolytes will be: raisins, bananas, potatoes, spinach…you know all those healthy plant based foods!

 Another option that a lot of heavy sweaters (eh hem me) swear by is pickle juice due to the sodium content.
 It’s a great way to stop muscle cramps!

 More questions on how much to drink and when?
-Checkout the Ultimate Hydration Guide >>

 Other ways to connect with Amanda